TheFluffyDemonDoggie/ConanExilesServer_Tool/README.md

     finally:
         status_label.config(text="")  # Reset the status label

-# Function to process the collection and extract mod IDs
 def process_collection():
     # Get the URL from the input field
     collection_url = url_entry.get().strip()